DieHard® Car Batteries Near Me

 - Blown fuses

-On average, a battery lasts 3 to 5 years.
+The average car battery life is 3 to 5 years.
 However, auto battery quality, driving habits and driving region have an impact on a battery’s life.
 For example, if you take many short trips (less than 20 minutes), your battery won’t have enough time to recharge fully, which can shorten the battery’s life.
 Also, exposure to extreme temperatures — both hot and cold — can also shorten its lifespan.
 This map gives an indication of how long batteries will last in different climates.

-Try our Virtual Battery Tester (at the top of this page) to get an idea of how long your original auto battery might last.
-If your battery is near the end of its estimated life for your region, Tires Plus offers a choice of Interstate Batteries to fit your vehicle.
+Try our Virtual Battery Tester to get an idea of how long your original auto battery might last.
+If your battery is near the end of its estimated life for your region, Tires Plus offers a choice of batteries to fit your vehicle.

 There are certain preventative measures you can take to get the most out of your vehicle’s battery and electrical system.
 Here are some tips: